-Alignment

-We will align our business strategy to be consistent with and contribute to individuals' needs and society's goals, as expressed in the Sustainable Development Goals, the Paris Climate Agreement and relevant national and regional frameworks.

-Impact & target setting

-We will continuously increase our positive impacts while reducing the negative impacts on, and managing the risks to, people and environment resulting from our activities, products and services.
+Alignmen t Principle 1: We will align our business strategy to be consistent with and contribute to individuals' needs and society's goals, as expressed in the Sustainable Development Goals, the Paris Climate Agreement and relevant national and regional frameworks.
+Impact & target setting Principle 2: We will continuously increase our positive impacts while reducing the negative impacts on, and managing the risks to, people and environment resulting from our activities, products and services.
 To this end, we will set and publish targets where we can have the most significant impacts.

-Clients & customers

-We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.

-Stakeholders

-We will implement our commitment to these Principles through effective governance and a culture ot responsible banking.

-Governance & culture

-We will implement our commitment to these Principles through effective governance and a culture of responsible banking.

-Transparency & accountability

-We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable for our positive and negative impacts and our contribution to society's goals.
+Clients & customers Principle 3: We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.
+Stakeholders Principle 4: We will implement our commitment to these Principles through effective governance and a culture ot responsible banking.
+Governar ice & culture Principle 5: We will implement our commitment to these Principles through effective governance and a culture ot responsible banking.
+Transpar ency & accountability Principle 6: We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable for our positive and negative impacts and our contribution to society's goals.

+Find more at: www.unepfi. org/industries/banking/ case-studies-on-impact-analysis-and-target-setting

+Responsible banker Fair partner -Inhouse ecology Engaged citizen Sustainability program, indices and reports